gouravkhator/boat-to-cp/README.md

 * [GeeksForGeeks](https://www.geeksforgeeks.org/)
 * [Codeforces](https://codeforces.com/problemset/)
 * [HackerRank](https://www.hackerrank.com/)
 * OtherContest - It has questions given in comments of the code itself, and in filename too.
+It also includes **Google Kickstart** problem sums, either solved fully by me, or inspired by others' approaches..

 ## Assumptions